 Moreover, with the housing market and economy continuing to improve, I feel bank stocks will also to gain altitude.
 (For more on the housing market, read “Why the Housing Market Is Promising but Overextended.”)

 The majority of the big banks have paid back part or all of their government loans.
 Bank stocks are showing promise and delivering better results.

 The bank stocks risk has declined, but there are still issues that could hamper the ability of bank stocks to deliver.
-According to Trepp, … Read More
+According to Trepp, about one … Read More

 The damage done from job losses over the past few years has been quite severe.
 I think the biggest problem going forward is the realization that the economy, during the past decade, was artificially inflated due to easy monetary policy; therefore, many of the industries were operating far above fundamentally sound levels.